Sportstech CX2 Review: A Heavy-Flywheel Cross Trainer for Home

 | Weight | Approx. 37 kg |

-Delivery was fast and efficient from Amazon UK, with the machine on our doorstep within two days of ordering.
+Owners consistently report fast, efficient delivery from Amazon UK, with the machine on the doorstep within two days of ordering.

 At around 37 kg it isn't a particularly heavy machine compared with other home cross trainers, so moving it into your chosen room is fairly manageable.
 Even so, the built machine can be awkward to shift, so we'd suggest unpacking and assembling it in the room you actually intend to use it in.